webmachinelearning/webnn-samples/code/README.md

 Click the `Edit` button to edit the code in the code editor.

-Select different example from the `Examples` dropdown list.
+Select one of the existing examples from the `Examples` dropdown list.